Compliance news for students

-When you apply for your student visa, it's important to follow the steps on the "how do I renew my student visa" page.
+When you apply for your student visa, it's important to follow the steps on the "Compliance and Visa" page.

 You need to be aware that your CoE is only valid for 45 days.
 You must lodge your visa application within 45 days of the date your CoE is issued.
 Otherwise it will expire and you will not be able to use it.

 If you apply for an onshore CoE and then decide to renew your visa offshore, Deakin will not issue a new CoE for you unless there are exceptional circumstances which you can provide evidence of.
 You need to decide where you want to lodge your visa application and stick to that.
 We strongly recommend that you lodge your visa application onshore in Australia to avoid any problems.
 If you decide to lodge offshore, you will need to be aware of the possible problems that can happen.

 Deakin cannot change the date on your CoE to a future date.
 If you apply for your visa online and the date is not accepted, you will need to lodge a paper application.
 This can take longer than an online application, so you should not wait until the last minute to lodge your application.